-We know of twelve surveys on the predicted timing of human-level AI.
+We know of thirteen surveys on the predicted timing of human-level AI.
 If we collapse a few slightly different meanings of ‘human-level AI’, then before adding the most recent survey (2016 ESPAI, results pending):

 - Median estimates for when there will be a 10% chance of human-level AI are all in the 2020s (from seven surveys).